ninaalli/Python-101/GitFundamentals.md

    PULL- fetches changes from remote and combines them into the local repository
-      if you are on your branch, do not PULL if you checkout to Master, it will merge all the branches,
+      if you are on your branch, do not PULL if you checkout to Master, it will merge all the branches, to get any changes you will have to merge it.

+      ALWAYS BE AWARE OF THE BRANCH YOU ARE ON.
-      Always be aware of the branch you are on, GitHub will try to find the differences prior to a commit so you can work on changes so there is no conflict (which you have to go in and resolve)
+      GitHub will try to find the differences prior to a commit so you can work on changes so there is no conflict (which you have to go in and resolve)

+DAY 1 most important lessons:
+   Git
+      branch (have to be on the branch to do all of this) checkout -b <branch name>
+      status
+      add <path to the file>
+      commit -m <message>
+      push <name of the remote><name of the branch>

+      git stash apply - will make it look like